raulniit/IDS2020/README.md

 ## Code

 The code in this project was written in Jupyter Notebook using Python 3 as the programming language.
-The final result of our code can be found in the file "IDS2020_project_final.ipynb", which consists of all of the steps done in this project, including data preparation, visualizing and mbuilding a regression model.
+The final result of our code can be found in the file "IDS2020_project_final.ipynb", which consists of all of the steps done in this project, including data preparation, visualizing and building a regression model.